dan-watson/yep/README.md

 ## Usage

-In the following example we will use a simple convoluted application that queries an external API for some data.
+In the following example we will use a simple convoluted application that queries an external API for user data.

 ```ruby
 require 'net/http'